selego/technical-test/README.md

       console.log(projectsFiltered);
   }, [projects, filter]); -->

 Activities :

 I modified the selectProject component and the activity/index.js to have the possibility to select one project and see the activity of it

 New Features :

 I create a filter in project List to see inactif/actif project :

  <!-- <FilterStatus filter={filter} setFilter={setFilter} /> -->

 i add a table in User to see his project and activity

+# Feedback

+## Bug fix

+Good job, most of the bug as been fixed with the best solution

+## New Feature

+Nice idea and well exectuted : no need to remake everything, a copy paste of the existing is good enough.
+Well done

+## General feedback

+All good, only careful with the console.log everywhere, nice to debug but to remove when doing a PR